 Recently, Tim Champlin tweeted me and asked if I could do a list of my ten favorite movies.
 I thought it sounded like a great idea, so I jumped at the opportunity to do it.
 Before I get into this list, I want to set a few ground rules.
 First, these are my favorite movies.
 I don’t know how to quantify “favorite,” but I do know that it is not the same as a list of the ten best movies.
 Some of these movies may not be great, but they are movies I could sit and watch again and again, for the most part.
 Also, you can’t argue someone’s favorite movies.
 You just can’t.
 Another rule I set for myself was limiting myself to one movie per series.
 Otherwise, this list would be nothing but Star Trek, Star Wars, and Lord of the Rings.
 That would be boring.
 So, in no particular order, here is my list.

 In a continuing effort to expose my children to more than just the stuff that’s on today, we are choosing a different movie each week that we think they might kind of enjoy.
+Maybe I can see if any ATT Bundles have good film channels we can all watch together.
 This week was Back to the Future.
 I would like to take full credit for selecting this movie and making my kids sit down and watch.
 This was an absolute favorite when I was a kid.
 It was just so cool.
 I wanted to be Marty McFly when I grew up.
 Who wouldn’t want to be him?
 He was just so cool.
 In fact, I distinctly remember a period of my life where I was slightly angry with my parents because they did not name me something cool like Marty.
 Or maybe Jason, but that’s not related to this at all, so I probably shunt have mentioned it.
 Not only was the premise to the film cool- Kid gets accidentally sent back to the past, where he runs into his parents and has to find a way to get the two of them together and find a way to get back to the future- but the way he went back in time was awesome.
 He was trying to get away from Libyan terrorists in a DeLorean that is also a time machine.
 I was convinced that the DeLorean was the coolest car ever when I was a kid.
 When Doc mentions something about if you’re going back in time, you might as well go back in style, he wasn’t lying.
 I loved all three BTTF movies.
 They really were such a big part of my growing up.
 For all of those reasons, I wish I had thought of this movie being our second attempt at Sunday Night Flicks, but it was my wife’s idea.
 And of course it was, because, well, my wife is cooler than yours.
 When she suggested it, I was totally on board with the idea.